-Trend movements allow you to get good profits in the Forex market.
+Trend movements allow you to make good profit in the Forex market.
 Knowing how to identify a trend can be a valuable skill for every market participant.

 If you open a trade at an early stage of a trend, you can make a higher profit.
 You may also benefit from the entire trend if you exit the trade at its end.
-Such a task can be well achieved, as long as you’re able to find trend reversals in the market.
+This should be a feasible task, as long as you’re able to find trend reversals in the market.

 Trend reversal is a change in the general direction of the price movement from upward to downward or vice versa.
-If you anticipate trend reversal in advance, you can take the profit of current trade on time or open a position in the opposite direction at the best price.
+Anticipating a trend reversal in advance, gives you a chance to set up the take profit of a current trade in time or open a position at the best price in the opposite direction.

 Determining Trend Reversals on the Indicator-Free Chart

-Probably, the easiest way to identify a trend reversal is to analyze the movement of a currency pair “by eye”.
+Probably, the easiest way to identify a trend reversal is to analyse the movement of a currency pair “by eye”.

 You can use price patterns to spot a trend reversal on an indicator-free chart.
-For example, technical analysis patterns are popular among traders, since you can find them quite easily on the graph over time.
+For example, technical analysis patterns are popular among traders, since finding them on the graph gets a lot easier over time.

 The most common reversal patterns are: